whosonfirst/go-whosonfirst-pip/README.md

     	   Where to write (@rcrowley go-metrics style) metrics to disk -metrics-as string
     	      Format metrics as... ?
-Valid options are "json" and "plain" (default "plain") -port int
+Valid options are "json" and "plain" (default "plain") -pidfile string
+    	   Where to write a PID file for wof-pip-server (default "/var/run/wof-pip-server.pid") -port int
     	The port number to listen for requests on (default 8080) -strict